JonAbrams/SpaceAce/README.md

 * **Immutable** – Centralized state with easy to track changes.
 * **Modular** – View components can manage their own part of the state, update logic is not centralized.
-* **Convenience** – Various methods and features to make your life as a developer easier.
+* **Conveniet** – Various methods and features to make your life as a developer easier.
 * **Framework Agnostic** – Designed with React in mind, but works with any stateless view library/framework.
 Has no external dependencies.
 Requires only ES-

 ## Documentation